KRECon 2023: The Future of Research(er) Assessment

 OPUS made a strong impression during the pre-conference workshops, where Gareth O’Neill and Emma Day introduced the OPUS Researcher Assessment Framework and outlined innovative interventions for more transparent, inclusive evaluation systems.
 Their presentation laid the groundwork for deeper reflections throughout the day.

-During Session #2: Researcher Career Assessment, several OPUS team members from pilot organizations stepped into the spotlight:
+During Session #2: Researcher Career Assessment, several OPUS team members from pilot organisations stepped into the spotlight:

-- Isabel Rocha offered valuable institutional insights in her presentation “Research Assessment and Research Careers – NOVA’s Experience”, sharing lessons learned from implementing progressive practices at NOVA University.
+Isabel Rocha offered valuable institutional insights in her presentation “Research Assessment and Research Careers – NOVA’s Experience”, sharing lessons learnt from implementing progressive practices at NOVA University.
 Video recording

-- Representing the researcher voice, Brian Cahill from the Marie Curie Alumni Association (MCAA) gave a compelling talk on “Researcher Perspective of Research Assessment”, grounding the discussion in lived experiences and everyday realities of researchers navigating career development.
-Video recording
+Representing the researcher voice, Brian Cahill from the Marie Curie Alumni Association (MCAA) gave a compelling talk on “Researcher Perspective of Research Assessment”, grounding the discussion in lived experiences and everyday realities of researchers navigating career development.

 As the OPUS Project continues to support co-creation of assessment practices across Europe, KRECon 2023 served as both a sounding board and a springboard—amplifying the call for responsible, values-driven research assessment and reimagined career pathways for the next generation of scholars.